codershubinc/Quazaar/README.md

 Real-time music player integration.
 With WebSocket remote control for Linux.

 `As it in developmental phase.
 Expect bugs and breaking changes.
-Also refer the beta branch for active changes.`
+Also refer the beta branch for active changes`

 ## 🎯 Features